orlof/dcpu-admiral/README.md

 -2
 </pre>

-There is full support for operators with mixed types as Admiral converts integer operands to floating point automatically:
+There is full support for operators with mixed types as Admiral converts integer operands to floating point numbers automatically:

 <pre>
 >print 3 * 3.75 / 1.5